dualra1n/dualra1n/README.md

 `clean`               Deletes the created boot files.

 # Dependencies
-- A deactivated passcode on A10-A11
+- A disabled passcode on A10-A11
-- An .iPSW file for iOS 13.7
+- An .ipsw file for iOS 13.7
 - Around 15 gigabytes of free storage
-- A computer with macOS or Linux (if you have neither, you can temporarily "install" a Linux distro to RAM)
+- A computer with macOS or Linux (if you have neither, you can temporarily "install" a Linux distro to RAM, or you can live boot a distro on a usb)
 # Warnings
-- I am **NOT** responsible for any data loss.
+- I am **NOT responsible** for any data loss.
 The user of this program accepts responsibility should something happen to their device.
  **If your device is stuck in recovery, please run one of the following:**
    - futurerestore --exit-recovery
    - irecovery -n
    - ./dualboot.sh --recoveryModeAlways

 # Ideal Dualboot Versions and some informations
-- on ios 13, 12, 11 booting take like 15 minutes on a9 devices and probably on a10 as well.
+- On iOS 13, 12, and 11 booting takes about 15 minutes on A9 devices and probably on A10 devices as well.

-- you can break your main ios dualbooting ios 12, 11. so don' try it if your device is your main phone
+- You can break your main ios while trying to dualboot iOS 12 & 11. so don't try it if your device is your main phone
 # Common Issues, use --fixHard to fix the most of the firmwares, you can find more information on a full tutorial here below
-# probably on ios 12, 11 nothing of this work
+# On iOS 12 & 11 these will probably not work
 - A9 : Everything works except touch id.

 - A10/11/X: Home button is not working.
 You can, however, use tweaks like GesturesXV to simulate iPhone X gestures.
 You can also activate Assistive Touch on the main iOS and have it also enabled on the dualbooted iOS.